lechimp-p/dario-lessons/lesson1/README.md

   say: 'yes, this requirement is met' or 'no, that one is not met' and actually agree on this point.
 We should be able to use it as a reference in the process leading to a working piece of software.
 That means: format it, structure it, turn it from a draft into a nice paper.
-Push it so i can make my (hopefully final) changes.
+You took notes in the previous step, right?
+Push your changes.
+Maybe we'll need to play some further ping pong with the file if i disagree with some contents.